armory/docs/content/en/docs/installation/guide/aws-container-marketplace.md

 This document covers the following high-level steps:

 1. Creating and configuring the necessary AWS IAM roles for your Kubernetes cluster
-2. Installing Custom Resource Definitions (CRDs) for Spinnaker into your Kubernetes cluster
+2. Installing the Operator Custom Resource Definitions (CRDs) for Spinnaker into your Kubernetes cluster
 3. Installing the Operator
 4. Creating a SpinnakerService Custom Resource
 5. Exposing your Spinnaker instance